OpFlow-dev/OpFlow-JIT/doc/00_Overview/overview.rst

 performance.
 Flux and inner product semantics for finite volume method (FVM) and finite element method (FEM) are postponed to the later future.

-The source code is available under the Apache v2.0 license at https://github.com/OpFlow-dev/OpFlow.
+The source code is available under the Apache-2.0 license at https://github.com/OpFlow-dev/OpFlow.